seedfourtytwo/Validators/infrastructure/bitcoin-node/README.md

   - Transaction fees (low, medium, high)
   - Blockchain size
   - Network bandwidth

+### Version Tracking
+The metrics collector tracks the following version information:
+- Full Bitcoin Core version string
+- Major, minor, and patch version numbers
+- Formatted version number for display (e.g., "28.1")

+This allows for easy monitoring of the node's version and helps ensure timely updates.

 The complete Grafana dashboard configuration is available in `../home-server/services/grafana/bitcoin-node-dashboard.json`.
 You can import this file directly into your Grafana instance to set up the dashboard.